 In a world of freelancers, virtual teams, and cross-platform apps, there is a strong need for tools that allow online collaboration, sync with different devices and help avoid excessive office emails.

 Have you used any of these tools?
-Let us know in the comments below, thank you for reading.
+Let us know in the comments below, and check out our guide on how to get a virtual phone number, too.
+Thank you for reading.